One month after Atami mudslide, 300 people remain evacuated

-Atami, Shizuoka Pref. – Some 300 residents remain evacuated in Atami, Shizuoka Prefecture, one month after a major mudslide struck the city.
+Atami, Shizuoka Pref. – Some 300 residents remain evacuated in Atami, Shizuoka Prefecture, one month after a major mudslide struck the city as local officials prayed Tuesday for victims that killed at least 22 people.

-Twenty-two deaths have been confirmed from the July 3 disaster, and searches are continuing for five people still unaccounted for.
+Police officers and firefighters are continuing their search for five people who remain unaccounted for.

+Shizuoka Gov. Heita Kawakatsu and Atami Mayor Sakae Saito offered a silent prayer in the city's Izusan district, where the mudslide occurred on July 3 and caused extensive damage.

+"Evacuees are being forced to lead inconvenient lives.
+We must do all we can so they can bring back their tranquil normal lives," Kawakatsu said.

 The mudslide damaged 131 homes, 44 of which were completely swept away.
 The evacuees are living in two hotels in the city.